-- There may be a few false starts with moving from Training Pants to cloth undies
+- There may be a few false starts with moving from Nappy-Pants to cloth undies

 - Once you and your child are confident that they can hold on for a reasonable period of time from when they first feel the urge to need to go to the toilet then they’re probably ready to take the plunge into wearing underwear full time!

 Remember if they happen to fall back to old habits, Huggies has information on toilet training problems such as regression, resistance and accidents.
 We hope you won’t run into any of these and your little one will remain toilet trained for good!